CodeJugalbandi/Paradigms/melodies/ControlFlowAndDataFlow/ReadMe.md

   print $ fizzBuzz 20 -- ["1","2","Fizz","4","Buzz","Fizz","7","8","Fizz","Buzz","11","Fizz","13","14","FizzBuzz","16","17","Fizz","19","Buzz"]
 ```

-**BRAHMA** So, this was a vanilla implementation of FizzBuzz.
+**BRAHMA** So, this was a naive functional programming paradigm rendition of FizzBuzz.
 Krishna, how does this look in an array-oriented language like APL?

 **KRISHNA** I can generate a 20-item array which repeats ('' '' 'Fizz') over and over again as follows: